 Part of what makes the Honors community so strong is the commitment our students show to mentoring one another.
 Peer mentoring is one of the most powerful learning experiences, as it allows both the mentor and the mentored to learn and grow from working with one another.
 UConn Honors has a strong commitment to peer mentoring through the following opportunities:

 The Honors GPS Team collaborates with Honors staff to help students understand and complete Honors co-curricular graduation requirements.
 Honors GPS Team members will guide peers in planning their events, leadership, and enrichment goals.
 Honors GPS Team members also provide students feedback on their progress toward graduation awards.
 Honors GPS responsibilities include coaching students through their leadership experiences, providing feedback on student event reflections, and facilitating workshops for Honors students to further their development.
 Honors GPS Team members are also available for student consultations on a variety of matters — they are always a friendly ear or someone to talk to.

-Applications will be sent to Honors students as positions are available.
+Information on how to apply to be an Honors GPS will be sent to Honors students as positions are available.
 If you are a current Honors student who may have questions that an Honors GPS can help with, please feel free to contact them at email@example.com

 Peer Allies Through Honors is a mentoring program that solicits mentees from incoming first-year students over the summer.
 Whether you are interested in becoming a PATH mentor or you are a prospective student seeking a mentor, check out information on PATH on our Student Organizations page.